Close

 Forge Books is so excited to offer an exclusive first look at the cover of THE WIDOW QUEEN bestselling and award-winning author, Elżbieta Cherezińska.

 Elżbieta Cherezińska is beloved and highly-acclaimed in Poland, where she is has published 14 award-winning books.
-THE WIDOW QUEEN is her first novel to be translated to English, and it goes on sale April 6, 2021.Image Placeholder of - 50
+THE WIDOW QUEEN is her first novel to be translated to English, and it goes on sale April 6, 2021.Place holder of - 68

 The Widow Queen tells the epic story of Świętosława, who is the daughter of a great duke of Poland.
 To him, Świętosława and her two sisters represent three chances of an alliance; three marriages on which to build his empire.
 But the powerful and headstrong Świętosława seeks a throne of her own, with no husband by her side, and she refuses to be simply a pawn in her father’s plans.